rokubun/jason-docs/docs/manual.md

 it.
 The API allows that you to e.g. program tasks in Jason using URLs via the command line of your Operating System or create plugins.

+The full Swagger documentation of the API can be accessed [here](http://api-argonaut.rokubun.cat/doc/).

 For Android devices you can see how it's used in the  [GithHub](https://github.com/rokubun/jason-sdk-android) repository.

 ### Launching a process